 If you think your dog ate xylitol, see your vet immediately!

 Note!
 This page is for information only and not meant to diagnose or treat your pet.
 If your pet ate one of the above foods and you are unsure of whether to be concerned, please call your veterinarian!
+One of my goals in creating this page was to create a resource that was much more accurate than the advice given on Yahoo Answers.
+Hopefully you have found this helpful!

 Dr. Marie was quick to respond and thorough in suggesting treatment for my cat.
 I am so thankful- I have been so worried about my cat.
 Now I have additional options to discuss with my vet.